GuanceCloud/datakit/internal/export/doc/zh/inputs/mongodb.md

 > use admin
 > db.auth("<admin OR root>", "<YOUR_MONGODB_ADMIN_PASSWORD>")

-# Create the user for the Datakit.
+# Create the user for the DataKit.
 > db.createUser({
   "user": "datakit",
   "pwd": "<YOUR_COLLECT_PASSWORD>",